Curriculum-Resources/overview-and-guidlines/outline.md

 * **SWBAT**: stands for "Students Will Be Able To."
 * **Common Assessment**: a direct assessment used as a standard across instances of WDI running in parallel.
-* **CS Core**: a technical minimum of problem solving abilities or techniques that should be demostrated by each student.
+* **CS Core**: a technical minimum of problem solving abilities or techniques that should be demonstrated by each student.

 =======